 1. Read the textbook by Jamie Aten and submit in class a 5-7 page book review at the beginning of the first day of class.
 The review should follow Turabian style as to margins, double-spacing, etc. Be sure to include reflection on how the book has impacted your ideas about urban ministry.
 2. Interview two individuals who have experienced a disaster (the kinds of disasters discussed in this class).
-For each interview submit a doublespaced 1-2 page report.
-In the papers, discuss things like the individual's reflections on their losses, experiences during and after the losses, and the recovery process, including the person's attitude toward the future.
+For each interview submit a 4-5 paragraph report.
+In the reports, discuss factors like the individual's reflections on their losses, experiences during and after the losses, and the recovery process, including the person's attitude toward the future.
 Discuss efforts of others to help them during and after the disaster.
-Submit on Blackboard by June 3.
+Submit on Blackboard by June 7.

 3. During the week of the workshop attempt to share the gospel with at least two people.
 Discuss these encounters in the Blackboard discussion board set up for this.
-This discussion should be posted by May 31.
+This discussion should be posted by June 8.

 4. Prepare a disaster plan for your church and for your family.
 In the section on the church prepare for potential disaster on your church field and plan for the involvement of your church members to be involved in disaster relief efforts in other disaster locations.
 Include potentialities for both natural disasters and epidemics.
-Submit on the appropriate Blackboard assignment site by June 8.
+This assignment is the major assignment in this course.
+Submit on the appropriate Blackboard assignment site by June 22.